 BS Information Systems '20

-Antigone Bellanich is pursuing a BS in Information Systems concentrating in Human Computer Interaction with plans to minor in Technology Innovation Management and Animation & Visual Effects.
+Antigone Bellanich is pursuing a bachelor's degree in information systems concentrating in human computer Interaction with plans to minor in technology innovation management and animation & visual effects.
 Antigone has a passion for art and technology and combining the two disciplines to create beautiful human-centered systems.
 She recently began working with Dr. Marcu as a designer for the Empathic Research Group to create systems that focus on human needs.
 Antigone is a proud member of Drexel Performing Arts where she plays the bassoon for the concert band and clarinet for the pep band.
 In her free time, she participates in Alpha Omega Epsilon STEM sorority working with her “sisters” to empower one another and young girls to pursue STEM careers.

 As an Aspire Scholar, Antigone looks forward to working with and learning from her driven peers and connecting with academics and professionals to develop meaningful relationships.
 She hopes this experience will provide her with new knowledge and opportunities that will help her to more clearly define her academic and professional goals.